 2. Search algorithms are not built to serve video creators

-Search algorithms constantly change and this is because most VOD platforms are designed to serve up content that gets uses to stay on the platforms for longer.
+Search algorithms constantly change and this is because most VOD platforms are designed to serve up content that gets users to stay on the platforms for longer.
 But more platform viewers doesn’t necessarily mean more viewers for your content.

 In fact, at the end of a YouTube video on your channel, viewers are given the option to view video from competitor channels – content YouTube thinks is best for the viewer.